 Determine the “best” or “most productive” habitats, which, when sampled, will provide an accurate estimate of the site’s maximum biological diversity.
 Generally, the most productive habitat types are as follows: leaf packs, roots, snags, aquatic vegetation, and rocky outcrops.
 All of these are considered “productive” habitats.
 In the rare instance where all five productive habitats are present and of sufficient quality, you should do a single sweep in leaf packs, roots, and snags and a half sweep each in aquatic vegetation and rock to maximize taxa richness.
 Sand and silt are considered “minor” habitats and are not sampled for the BioRecon.
 For sampling purposes, select habitats receiving good water velocity (>0.2 m/sec) over those in more sluggish areas.
 If there is less than 0.05 m/sec velocity flowing over the substrates, do not sample the site (unless study objectives dictate otherwise, see SCI Primer).
-If fewer than four productive habitats are available, select a particularly productive habitat (based on taxa obtained in earlier sweeps) sampled in the earlier sweeps to complete four sweeps.
+If fewer than four productive habitats are available, select a particularly productive habitat (based on taxa obtained in earlier sweeps or site-specific knowledge) sampled in the earlier sweeps to complete four sweeps.
 See the SCI Primer for additional description of the methodology for determining productive habitats.

 Perform four separate 0.5-meter sweeps with the D-frame dip net in the “most productive” habitats as determined by the above procedures.
-Sort and remove all organisms between each sweep.
-If conditions pose a hazard (e.g., severe weather), the material from all four sweeps may be stored in jugs, placed on ice, and sorted at the laboratory within a 24-hour period.
+If field sorting (see 3.5.1), sort and remove all organisms between each sweep.
+If laboratory sorting (see 3.5.2) or if conditions pose a hazard (e.g., severe weather), the material from all four sweeps may be stored in jugs, placed on ice, and sorted at the laboratory within a 24-hour period.
 Three passes over the same 0.5-meter area are required to capture all organisms.
-This sampling effort in a discrete 0.5-meter spot is considered to be one sweep.
-Catch organisms by using your hands or a brush to dislodge them from the substrate and by creating a flow of water into the net.
-Make sure the disturbed material and organism mixture is completely collected by the net.
+This sampling effort in a discrete 0.5-meter area is considered to be one sweep.
+Dislodge organisms from the substrate into the net by using your hands or a brush to dislodge them from the substrate and by creating a flow of water into the net.
+Make sure the dislodged material and organism mixture is completely collected by the net.
 Where a continuous 0.5 m sweep is not available, take two 0.25 m sweeps or three 0.17 m sweeps of the same habitat type to obtain a full 0.5 m sweep.
 Due to the potential spatial heterogeneity in the distribution of the organisms, selecting two separate 0.25 m sweeps (or three 0.17 m sweeps) of a given productive habitat is the preferred technique to comprise the 0.5 m “sweep.”
 If you are sampling from a boat, you can get out of the boat and wade in shallow shore areas to obtain the sweeps.
 You can also approach a habitat with the boat from downstream, agitate and sweep the reachable portion of the habitat (typically by leaning from the bow of the boat), to capture organisms.
-See SCI 1200 section 2.4 and the SCI Primer for further discussion on proper sweeping techniques.
+See SCI 1100 section 2.6 and the SCI Primer for further discussion on proper sweeping techniques.

-There are two picking options for this step.
-The field sorting method is recommended, but the laboratory sorting method is allowed and may be necessary under hazardous field conditions.
-For both options, refer to Table BRN1100-1 to determine the number of individual specimens in each target taxonomic group to retain for laboratory identification.
+There are two sorting options for the BioRecon: field and laboratory sorting.
+Due to the difficulty and time-consuming nature of field sorting, this method may not be advisable under certain conditions..
+For both options, refer to Table BRN1100-1 to determine the number of individual specimens in each target taxonomic group to target for laboratory identification.
 Do not retain more than the specified number of individuals.
 For both options, perform a quality control (QC) check as outlined in 3.5.3.